 As a project manager, you can edit your CitSci projects and manage the members, contributions and participation in these projects.
-As a project manager, you can also analyse data and download it for other purposes.
+As a project manager, you can also analyze data and download it for other purposes.
 In this tutorial, we will navigate the tools available to project managers and how to use them.

 STEP 1: Finding the Project Profile